Trail notes — what is a Trans-Rhodope?

 I initially struggled to sleep in the lowland warmth but the thick mist that had formed before dawn meant that I woke up to a damp bivvy and bedding, the alarm proving unnecessary thanks to the vocal resident cirl and corn buntings.
 By the time I’d breakfasted and packed the rest of the kit, the sun had remedied this situation and I was slapping on the lotion.
 The remaining 10-mile leg to Madzharovo was a fun, fast mixed surface blast with minimal climbing and an accompanying squadron of more black storks and griffon vultures.

-Madzharovo and post-tour travel
+Madzharovo Vulture Centre and post-tour travel

 The town, the second smallest in Bulgaria, seems ill-fitting to its current population of around 500, giving it an air of ghostly decrepitude, like so many others in the country.
 Its communist era infrastructure was designed around a community of ten times its modern extent, which serviced a now-defunct mining economy.
 It is hoped that growing nature-based and adventure tourism activities will help to reinvigorate the region and reverse, or at least reduce, its contribution to the nation’s wider shrinkage trend due to wholesale emigration to seek opportunities elsewhere.